St Cadog in Brittany

 tide having an opposite effect.
 We are told that this “miracle”

-time in Brittany is extremely scanty, relying on just one written
+have of Cadog’s time in Brittany is extremely scanty, relying

-source and some topographical conjecture, the story is intriguing
+on just one written source and some topographical conjecture,

-walking in the footsteps of our saint!
+in the footsteps of our local saint!

 © Rhobert ap Steffan

-I would like to thank Mr David Gealy, Llanymddyfri, for the
+I would like to thank Mr David Gealy, Llanymddyfri,

-(1853), and Louis Bras of Poullaouen, Finistere, for his help
+Saints” (1853), and Louis Bras of Poullaouen, Finistere,

-in my Breton research.
+for his help in my Breton research.